 And then she was gone again, an apparition — an almost.

-When we were finally found, she once again appeared in the doorway.
-A different doorway, of course, one much farther north, cut from stripped oak and cobbled together with unsure hands.
+When we were finally found, she once again appeared in a doorway.
+One much farther north, cut from stripped oak and cobbled together with unsure hands.
 Beyond it lay virgin forest, a green so vivid as to be disturbing.

 The police had sectioned me off with yellow tape, stickying various objects in the house with pastel tags.
-Robin blue for the freezer which the stranger had tucked me into during the afternoons, soft peach for the stretcher he’d carted me around in at night.
+Robin blue for the freezer the stranger had tucked me into during solemn afternoons, soft peach for the stretcher he’d carted me around in on disobedient nights.
 If our home had possessed its own odd, lopsided beauty, so did its dissection.

 ‘Don’t mind Leah,’ the stranger said, the moment the front door closed.
 ‘It’s not you who bothers her–just death.’
 He leaned into the crook of my neck, inhaling deeply, and something like rapture passed over his face.

-Abruptly, he spun around.
-Moments later I heard footsteps clunking down the stairs.
+Moments later I heard his footsteps clunking down the stairs.
 Rummaging, a clatter on the floor.
 Shit, someone said.
 A mayfly flitted through my eye socket, drawn in by the smell.

 ‘It’s yours,’ the stranger said.
 ‘If you want it.’

-Up close, he smelled like citrus and detergent.
-He was bright and clean and new, so different from the coffin I’d come from.
+Up close, he smelled like citrus and just-folded cotton, a compendium of the bright and clean and new.
+He was the coffin’s opposite.

 How wonderful it would be, I thought, to live in you instead.

-He knelt, and with trembling fingers, gathered my left hand in his.
-Then he looked down.
+The stranger knelt.
+With trembling fingers, he gathered my left hand in his.

 My ring finger was missing.

-‘I could make a replica,’ the stranger said.
+‘I can make a replica,’ he rushed to reassure me.
 ‘There’s an art supply store down by Kachemak Bay.’

-He was interrupted by the sound of his phone going off, a tinny, uncomfortable frequency, and whatever he saw on the screen caused him to frown and curse.
+He was interrupted by the sound of his phone going off; whatever he saw on the screen caused him to frown and curse.
 Hurriedly he shut the ring back into the box — the colors disappeared from the walls, and I was bereft — and pocketed it.

 ‘We’ll go north,’ he decided.
 ‘You’ll last longer there.’